adevaucorbeil/ArealGlide/README.md

 ArealGlide is a tool that simulates the glide of a single dislocation through a point-like obstacles distributed on the glide plane.

 As input it takes the location of the obstacles, as well as their respective breaking angles.
-It output the position of the dislocation at each step, and the final normalized critical resolved shear stress.
+It outputs the position of the dislocation at each step, and the final normalized critical resolved shear stress.

 ############################ COMPILATION ###############################